 An interlock device can reduce repetitive DUI offenses by up to 70%.
 Although it is more common to see them installed in vehicles than on motorcycles, they can be an effective tool when used correctly.

-Note that, a DUI conviction may result in your insurance going up by 10%.
+Note that a DUI conviction may increase your insurance by 10%.

 How Does a Breathalyzer Work on a Motorcycle?